Happy Hour (The Office): Synopsis

-In the cold open, Michael Scott (Steve Carell) is doing push-ups, and agrees to let anyone who beats his record of "25 and one 'girl push up'" go home early.
-Most of the office fails and Stanley Hudson (Leslie David Baker) is the only person to succeed.
-Oscar Martinez (Oscar Nunez) likens it to "one of those stories where a mother lifts a car to save her baby."
+In the cold open, Michael Scott is doing push-ups, and agrees to let anyone who beats his record of "25 and one 'girl push up'" go home early.
+Most of the office fails and Stanley Hudson is the only person to succeed.
+Oscar Martinez likens it to "one of those stories where a mother lifts a car to save her baby."
 Though annoyed at first, Michael eventually starts cheering for Stanley and applauds with the rest of the office when Stanley leaves for the day.

-Wanting to spend more time with the new warehouse worker Matt (Sam Daly), Oscar asks Darryl Philbin (Craig Robinson) to organize a happy hour outing between the office employees and the warehouse workers.
-Jim Halpert (John Krasinski) invites Pam Halpert (Jenna Fischer), who is unusually excited to see everyone.
-They invite a friend of hers, Julie (Laurie Naughton Okin), to meet Michael.
+Wanting to spend more time with the new warehouse worker Matt, Oscar asks Darryl Philbin to organize a happy hour outing between the office employees and the warehouse workers.
+Jim Halpert invites Pam Halpert, who is unusually excited to see everyone.
+They invite a friend of hers, Julie, to meet Michael.
 Julie seems to take a liking to Michael as she laughs at everything he says, but when Michael learns they invited Julie specifically for him, he adopts a new persona called "Date Mike" that he says is inspired by the winners and losers of reality TV dating shows and starts acting erratic and unpredictable.
-He causes a scene to the point where the manager, Donna (Amy Pietz), threatens to throw him out.
+He causes a scene to the point where the manager, Donna, threatens to throw him out.
 Michael initially stands down, but then decides to confront Donna about what happened.
 The two end up hitting it off and she offers him a free lunch at the bar.
 Julie notices this and leaves.